15 Epic Arles, France Adventures for Your Bucket List

 The top places to visit in Arles, France right now

-1. Roman Amphitheatre
+1. Explore the Roman Amphitheatre

 The Roman Amphitheatre in Arles isn’t just a pile of ruins—it’s a living monument that still buzzes with life.
 This 2,000-year-old arena once held up to 20,000 spectators cheering for gladiator fights.
 These days, it hosts events like bull races, concerts, and plays, proving it’s still the beating heart of the city.
 Walking through its arched corridors and climbing the stone steps offers a window into the city’s Roman roots while soaking in stunning views of the surrounding rooftops and the Rhône River.